 Unlike emails or social media, texts do not require a smartphone or internet connection to deliver.
 With text blast marketing, you can capture the entire market of phone users.

 Your audience cannot reply to advertisements on television, radio, or print media directly.
 However, text blast marketing allows you to reach a broad audience quickly and lets them respond directly.

-True, emails, and direct messages on social media also allow replies.
-But considering the low open rates on these platforms, advertisements via mass texting yields better communication with your customers and supporters.
+True, emails and direct messages on social media also allow replies.
+But considering the low open rates on these platforms, advertisements via mass texting yield better communication with your customers and supporters.